ReVanced/revanced-documentation/docs/revanced-development/README.md

 # 🛠️ ReVanced Development

-Documentation to develop with ReVanced.
+Documentation to start working with ReVanced.

 ## 📖 Table of contents